adenizkorkmaz/bank-account/README.md

 # Simple bank account application and API.

 This is a Java RESTful Web Service ​that you can create account for existing customer and view customer data.
+By default, two customers are being inserted to database while the application is starting.
+You can check `data.sql` file.

 * After running application you can click below links to see API related documentation: